mbret/redh00d-node/README.md

 ## Troubleshooting:
 - Install of `node-gyp` fail: Please verify all requirements for the installation.
 Check official website page.
-- Install of `bcryt` fail on Windows: check these issues (http://goo.gl/v9APnG)
+- Install of `bcryt` fail on Windows: check these issues (http://goo.gl/v9APnG).
+- Application does not run because of `bcrypt` problem: Be sure that `bcrypt` is correctly installed on your project folder (node_modules)
+- Could not get any response with request manager application like postman or inside phone application: Be sure you have allowed certificate of application.
+It can be done by visiting first time the home page ex: https://localhost:1337.

 ## FAQ (Any questions that are not written above):